Development of Windows Vista: Community Technology Previews

-Build 5219 (build date of August 30, 2005), Microsoft started releasing regular Community Technical Previews (CTP) to beta testers, with less stability work made to them than actual betas.
+From 2005 to 2006, Microsoft started releasing regular Community Technical Previews (CTP) to beta testers, with less stability work made to them than actual betas.

-Build 5219, also known as CTP1 and September CTP, was distributed among 2005 PDC attendees on September 13, 2005, and has been released to Microsoft Beta testers and MSDN subscribers.
+Build 5219 (build date of August 30, 2005), also known as CTP1 and September CTP, was distributed among 2005 PDC attendees on September 13, 2005, and has been released to Microsoft Beta testers and MSDN subscribers.
 This was the first public "Ultimate Edition" build, and included Super Fetch.

 Although not enabled by default, this refresh saw the return of the Windows Sidebar, which had been removed as part of the development reset, and the introduction of Desktop Gadgets, both of which are part of Microsoft gadgets line of mini-applications.
 Microsoft stated that they intended to make additional gadgets available for download from a website over time.
 This build also supported a new version of Windows Media Center code-named "Diamond".

 Although Microsoft had stated that WinFS will not make its debut in Windows Vista, users of build 5219 noticed that WinFS was included in that version.
 Several Windows 'rumor' sites and newsgroups such as Neowin and Paul Thurrott's SuperSite for Windows speculated that WinFS would in fact be ready on time for Windows Vista's release.

 Build 5231 (build date of October 4, 2005), also known as CTP2 or the October 2005 CTP, was released to MSDN subscribers and Microsoft Beta Testers on October 17, 2005.
 This "Ultimate" build introduced Windows Media Player version 11.
-An updated volume control utility has been added, that can control the volume level of every running program.
+An updated volume control utility was added, that could control the volume level of every running program.

 Build 5259 (built on November 17, 2005) was released to Microsoft Technology Adoption Program (TAP) members on November 22, 2005.
 It was originally announced to be released on November 18 as a November CTP.
 Microsoft canceled the November CTP due to its instability, however, and released this build only to TAP members.
 The sidebar was temporarily removed; the build had a few new UI changes, including the ability to change the color and clarity of the UI.
 Windows AntiSpyware (soon to be "Windows Defender") was integrated.
 Outlook Express was renamed "Windows Mail".
 It was an IDW build and therefore had not gone through the CTP testing process.
 It leaked to the Internet on December 7, 2005.